 ❓ Sound familiar?
 You’ve spent more time worrying about a conversation than having it.
 You’ve turned down opportunities because you couldn’t predict the outcome.
 You’ve pushed people away to prove they would have left anyway.

 Your environment felt unpredictable.
 Maybe a parent was volatile.
 Maybe things changed suddenly without warning.
 Maybe you learned that trust was dangerous because people let you down.
-Vigilance became survival.
-If I can see the danger coming, I can protect myself.
+Vigilance became survival: if I can see the danger coming, I can protect myself.

-Breaking the Pattern:
+Breaking the pattern:

 ⚠️ When this goes too far: You’ve self-sabotaged every good thing because you couldn’t trust it would last.
 You’ve exhausted yourself preparing for disasters that never happened.
 People close to you feel constantly tested.